manasi00/AHSS/README.md

 ```

-Open 3 terminal and activate virtual environment by this command
+Open 3 terminal in code editor and activate virtual environment by this command
 ----
 ```
 Set-ExecutionPolicy Unrestricted -Scope Process